-I had a vision that Chief of staff John Kelly took another walk through Arlington Cemetery.
-To the haunting sound of a bugler playing Taps, he stepped among and then beyond the stones of some of the finest men and women on earth, stopping finally at a cheap plastic picket fence that delineated a series of misaligned grave stones that had been hastily placed over the last several months.
+In October of 2017, I had a vision that Chief of staff John Kelly took a walk through Arlington Cemetery.
+To the haunting sound of a bugler playing Taps, he stepped among and then beyond the stones of some of “the finest men and women on earth,” stopping finally at a cheap plastic picket fence that delineated a series of misaligned grave stones that had been hastily placed during his short tenure.

 A hooded apparition silently beckoned him to enter, pointing to a far corner of the unkempt lot.
 Kelly slowly stepped past a series of tombstones that marked the charred remains of the reputations and credibility of the newly fallen.
 He read the inscriptions as he past them.
 Sean Spicer.
 General Flynn.
 Sarah Huckabee Sanders.
 Paul Ryan.
 Devin Nunes.
 Anthony Scaramucci.
 Jeff Sessions.
 A host of others.